A Presidential History Challenge White House At Bat!

 The United States Constitution provides the president of the United States with significant responsibilities and authorities and the American people elect the chief executive that they believe will make the best decisions on their behalf.
 As Harry Truman famously declared – the buck stops at the president’s desk.

-The White House Historical Association and its partner the Washington Nationals are proud to present a program for high school students in the D.C. metropolitan area.
-Five winning entries will be shared with the audience during a Washington Nationals baseball game at Nationals Park, at a school assembly with the Racing Presidents, and showcased online.
-The winners will also be invited to an award reception at the White House Historical Association on Lafayette Square, together with their families, teachers, and school principals.
+The White House Historical Association and its partner the Washington Nationals were proud to present a program for high school students in the D.C. metropolitan area.
+In 2016 and 2017, five winning entries were shared with the audience during a Washington Nationals baseball game at Nationals Park and showcased online.
+The winners were also invited to an award reception at the David M. Rubenstein National Center for White House History on Lafayette Square, together with their families, teachers, and school principals.

 Since 1961, the non-profit, non-partisan White House Historical Association has reached millions with its publications, website, media productions and lecture programs.
 Each year, the Association serves thousands of students in the Washington metropolitan area.